cknotz/finance_forecast/README.md

-# finance_forecast
+## finance_forecast

+### This branch is work in progress

-An interactive Shiny dashboard that features some short-term indicators of stock market investor sentiment as well as forecasts of the future development of the Dow Jones Industrial Index (^DJIA) using neural networks for time-series data and ARIMA models.
+An interactive Shiny dashboard that features some short-term indicators of stock market investor sentiment, stock market prices for selected (tech) stocks, and a forecasting function.

 The dashboard is publicly available at: https://cknotz.shinyapps.io/finance_forecast/

 The `finance_app.R` file contains `R` code to produce the dashboard itself.

-The `finance_model-eval.R` file contains `R` code to reproduce the evaluation of different forecasting algorithm.

-### IMPORTANT
-If you use the dashboard, do read the disclaimer!